August 7, 2023

 Labels: , , , , , , , , , , , , , , , , , ,

-4: Ambassador to Peru and Brazil Pawley
+4: "Businessman Pawley" Named U.S. Ambassador to Peru and Brazil

 Upon the death of President Franklin Roosevelt in April 1945, Harry S. Truman ascended to the presidency.
 In June, he appointed William Douglas Pawley as Ambassador to the South American nation of Peru.
 Pawley stated that he was chosen because of his decades of familiarity with Latin America, fluency with the Spanish language and because the U.S. “had a very serious problem” with Peru’s unpaid debt of $150 million.
 A mutually beneficial resolution to the debt problem was desired because Peru was the first Latin American country to side with the U.S. in World War II.1